How Do Neural Networks Estimate Optical Flow? A Neuropsychology-Inspired Study: Discussion and future work

-When using translating plane waves as input to FlowNetS, we showed that only 592 of the 1024 \texttt{c6} filters have an activation larger than zero.
-Future work should delve into this, and study the selectivity of the dormant filters through more complex input patterns.
+We observed that only 592 of the 1024 \texttt{c6} filters have an activation larger than zero.
 However, the high similarity of the active filters to the Gabor model already suggests that it would also be worth studying a hybrid FlowNetS network, in which there is a fixed Gabor filter bank (extended with rotation and dilation features) followed by a convolutional multi-layer loss flow refinement.
 This would greatly reduce training time, and, most probably, improve the generalizability of the network.

+Finally, our findings for FlowNetS may also be relevant to ``PoseNets'' (e.g., \cite{zhou2017unsupervised,chen2019self}) that take as input subsequent images and output the relative pose, i.e., an estimate of the translation and rotation between them.
+Typically, for such relative pose estimation networks a simple encoder structure is used, which is very similar to FlowNetS's structure up to and including \texttt{c6}.
+We expect that optical flow plays a large role in the estimation of translation and rotation between subsequent images, and - given the similar network structure - it is possible that PoseNets also implicitly determine flow with Gabor-like filters before synthesizing the information into a translation and rotation estimate.